-Rural Alaska in 1970 isn't the most uplifting place to spend your teenage years.
-Ruth hides a secret she can't keep for much longer, and even a cold stroke of luck may not be enough to save Dora.
-Alyce dreams of dancing somewhere other than on the familiar decks of her family's fishing boat, while Hank, headed for safety, stumbles into serious danger.
-These four teenagers, voiced quietly and alternatingly by an array of convincing narrators, find their lives interwoven as each abandons the familiar in search of secure passage into adulthood. ~ Kit Ballenger
+Ruth hides a secret she can’t keep for much longer, and even a cold stroke of luck may not be enough to save Dora.
+Alyce dreams of dancing elsewhere, while Hank, headed for safety, stumbles into serious danger.
+Four teenagers in rural Alaska, voiced by a quiet, alternating array of narrators, find their lives interwoven as each abandons the familiar in search of secure passage into adulthood.

 Although Little Hawk's friendship with John, a young pilgrim, leads to his own death, his strong ties with John continue throughout John’s life.
 This historical fantasy carefully examines native tribes conflicting with settlers in changing America during the 1600s.